PotatoBearP/PotatoBearP.github.io/content/publication/preprint/index.md

 publication: "*Under Review*"
 publication_short: ""

 abstract: In this work, we introduce model kinship, the degree of similarity or relatedness between LLMs, analogous to biological evolution.
-With comprehensive empirical analysis, we find that there is a certain relationship between model kinship and the performance gains after model merging, which can help guide our selection of candidate models.
-Inspired by this, we propose a new model merging strategy: Top-k Greedy Merging with Model Kinship, which can yield better performance on benchmark datasets.
+With comprehensive empirical analysis, we find that there is a certain relationship between model kinship and the performance gains after model merging,

 # Summary.
 An optional shortened abstract.
 summary: